-The Nuki Opener is operated by four AA batteries; no power is drawn from the building system.
+The Nuki Opener is operated by four AAA batteries; no power is drawn from the building system.
 This prevents power theft and you can also install the Nuki Opener without your landlord’s approval.

 In two steps, you can discover whether your intercom is ready to be upgraded and whether your can install the Nuki Opener in your home.

 Congratulations!Your intercom should be compatible with the Nuki Opener.

 Only a select number of products is available, and they're invite-only.
 To receive an invitation, enter your data and click on "Request invitation".
 You’ll get an e-mail notification as soon as you can order the Nuki Opener.

 Invitation request submitted.
 We will get in touch with you!

 Thank you very much for your interest in the Nuki Opener.

 Unfortunately, we cannot make any exact statements about your intercom model at the moment.
 You can send a picture of your intercom to firstname.lastname@example.org for further support.
 It would be helpful if you could take photographs of both the inside and outside of your intercom.
 The photos should clearly show the model description and the main board.

 It's really easy to find out your intercom's model number